jasontamez/PF2/_json/MATH.md

 All of the below are valid

 - `hasFeatureAllTaggedAllWithType` (all tags, any types)
-- `hasFeatureInCategoryAllWithTypeAll` (in all categories, with all types)
+- `hasFeatureInCategoryWithTypeAll` (in any category, with all types)
-- `hasFeatureAllInCategoryAllTaggedAllWithTypeAll` (all features must have all categories, all tags and all types)
+- `hasFeatureAllInCategoryTaggedAllWithTypeAll` (all features must have any category, all tags, and all types)

 These are invalid

 - `hasFeatureAllWithTypeTagged` should be `...AllTaggedWithType`
-- `hasFeatureTaggedAllInCategoryAll` should be `...InCategoryAllTaggedAll`
+- `hasFeatureTaggedAllInCategory` should be `...InCategoryTaggedAll`
 - `hasFeatureInCategoryWithTypeAllTagged` should be `...InCategoryTaggedWithTypeAll`

 ### Getting multiple results

 These functions should only be used inside other functions that accept multiple arguments (see next section)

-- `getInputsTagged(some:tag)` - returns the values of all `inputs` with the given tag
+- `getInputs(STRING...)` - returns the values of any inputs with the given name(s)
-- `getScoresTagged(some:tag)` - returns the values of all `scores` with the given tag
+- `getScores(STRING...)` - returns the values of any scores with the given name(s)
-- `getBonusesTagged(some:tag)` - returns the values of all `bonuses` with the given tag
+- `getBonuses(STRING...)` - returns the values of any bonuses with the given name(s)

-  - All of the above can accept multiple tags, and will return values with *any* of the given tags
-- `getInputsTaggedAll`, `getScoresTaggedAll` and `getBonusesTaggedAll` work like the functions above, but will return values that have *all* of the given tags
+The functions above accept the same extensions as `hasFeature`, in the same order

+- `getInputsWithType(one,two,three)` - gets all inputs with any of the types "one", "two", or "three"
+- `getScoresWithTypeAll([att,basic],strength)` - gets all scores named "strength" with both "att" and "basic" types
+- `getBonusesTagged([tag:one,tag:two])` - gets all bonuses with either the "tag:one" or "tag:two" tags
+- `getInputsInCategoryTaggedAllWithTypeAll([att],[tag:one,tag:two],[secret,penalty])` - gets all inputs with with the "att" category, both the "tag:one" and "tag:two" tags, and both "secret" and "penalty" types
+- `getScoresAll(name)` - works exactly the same as `getScores(name)`, no point in using it
+- `getInputsTaggedInCategory` - is invalid, should be `getInputsInCategoryTagged`

+Custom functions may require access to the `input`, `score`, etc. `Object` itself; you can get them by adding "Objects" after "get":

+- `getObjectsInputs(name1,name2)` (all inputs named "name1" or "name2")
+- `getObjectsBonusesTagged([stat:strength])` (all bonuses tagged "stat:strength")
+- `getObjectsScoresInCategoryWithTypeAll([attribute],[basic,physical])` (all scores in category "attribute" with both types "basic" and "physical")

 ### Using multiple results